 When I flew into the city, it looked so different!
 There was no longer an endless sea of “blue roofs” covering the ground.
 From the sky, the city looked like any other city in America, with pristine houses, yards and clear blue swimming pools, but in this city under those roofs are beautiful people who have so many stories to tell.

 PENNSYLVANIA – Dustin works hard to provide for his wife Mariah and 6-month-old son Zachary, putting in long hours to make ends meet.

 But even working 10-hour shifts at a local warehouse and trying to cut expenses, Dustin and Mariah still struggled to come up with enough money to pay the bills and make sure baby Zachary had everything he needed.

 GEORGIA – Christie worked hard at her full-time job as manager for a family-owned restaurant, but after her divorce, it was simply not enough income to provide for her nine-year-old daughter, Marli, and 68-year-old father, Phillip, who was very ill.

 Operation Blessing International (OBI) is a nonprofit, humanitarian organization dedicated to demonstrating God’s love by alleviating human need and suffering in the United States and around the world.
-One of the largest charities in America, OBI provides strategic relief in 23 countries on a daily basis through core programs such as disaster relief, medical aid, hunger relief, vulnerable children and orphan care, clean water and community development.
+One of the largest charities in America, OBI provides strategic relief in 37 countries on an ongoing basis through core programs such as disaster relief, medical aid, hunger relief, vulnerable children and orphan care, clean water and community development.